Today's Bible Reading: Revelation 6

 Thinking and Reflecting

-In this chapter, the first six seals are opened.
+In today's chapter, the first six seals are opened.
 Remember that the Lamb controls the contents of the scroll as he opens the seals.
 The four riders are apparently representations of conquest, war, famine, and death.
-The fifth seal reveals suffering souls under altar and the sixth an earthquake.
-Since we are dealing with apocalyptic literature, we must always ask, "What do these mean?"
-These are representations-what do they represent?
+Again, these are general and not specific.
+The assurance is that when these occur, God is on his throne and the Lamb is in control of history.
+The fifth seal reveals suffering souls under altar and the sixth reveals an earthquake.
+Since we are dealing with apocalyptic literature that is full of symbols, we must always ask, "What do these mean?"
+These are representations -- what do they represent?
 What do they say, other than that God is in control?
+Is God still God when his people die for their faith?
 Can God work through the death of martyrs?
-Can natural events really be the wrath of God and the wrath of the Lamb?
+Has God turned his back on his people when natural disasters occur?
+Can natural events ever be evidence of the wrath of God and the wrath of the Lamb?

-Father God, help us see your presence in the world about us, both in good and bad, blessings and challenges.
-May we continue faithfully regardless of the circumstances in which we are called to live, and the historical times in which we are born.
+Father God, help us see your presence in the world about us, both in good times and bad times, blessings and difficulties.
+May we follow faithfully regardless of the circumstances in which we are called to live -- regardless of the historical times in which we are born.
 Thank you for the assurance that you are working all things toward your ultimate goals and ends.
 In Jesus' name and by his power we ask these things, Amen.